mib-unibe/unihack/content/challenges/arduino-bot.en.md

 ---
-title: "Arduino Bot"
+title: Arduino Bot
 levels:
   - Beginner
   - Intermediate
 hardware:
   - SF-PiCar-V
   - Sensors of your choice
 ---
 This Task is structured in 3 main tasks which will be documented and guided: